 - The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - 1 Capel Dental Limited Inspection report 07/11/2023
+Appropriate medicines and most life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises.
+Protocols and procedures for the use of X-ray equipment were not all in line with recommended guidance. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children - The practice had staff recruitment procedures which reflected current legislation.